marilius12/taxes/pages/basics-of-taxation.md

 - **Interest tax**: paid on interest accrued in bank accounts, bonds, CDs, etc.
 - **Royalty tax**: paid by property owners for use of that property (copyright, patent, trademark, etc.)
 - **Payroll (social security) tax**: paid by both employees and employers, as well as self-employed to fund pensions, healthcare, employment insurance, parental leave, etc.
-- **Sales tax/GST/VAT**: paid by consumers when buying products and services
+- **Sales tax/GST/VAT**: paid by both consumers and producers when buying products and services
 - **Property tax**: paid by real estate owners
 - **Import tax/duty/tariff**: paid on goods and resources imported from other countries
 - **Stamp duty**: paid on documents, licenses, cards, checks, receipts, etc.